 September 11, 2019

-IASH Fellows Speaker Series: "The Technical Production of Affect: Renovating the Rothko Chapel"
+IASH Fellows Speaker Series: "'Stillness that Moves': Crafting Atmospheric Pressure in the Restoration of the Rothko Chapel"

 Presented by: Pamela Smart (Art History)

 The Rothko Chapel, the non-denominational chapel named for Mark Rothko whose suite of paintings the chapel’s founders and benefactors, John and Dominique de Menil, commissioned for it, is approaching its 50th anniversary.
 This juncture, along with some pressing maintenance issues, has motivated a plan to restore the chapel to resolve ongoing problems with the building’s design that have been wrestled with since its conception.
 Notwithstanding serious shortcomings in the manner in which light enters the building and illuminates the paintings, the chapel has been venerated for its propensity to conjure experiential intensity.
 Drawing on Gernot Böhme’s spatialized aesthetic of atmospheres, this paper is chiefly concerned with the crafting of conditions favorable to the experience of “atmospheric pressure,” as Elaine de Kooning characterized the effect of Rothko’s paintings, and the attunement to contemplation and action that it is meant to elicit.

 IASH Fellows Speaker Series: "Of Trolls and Affective Masculinities: Inside the World of Digital India”